Skip to content

 Aligning Stock with Demand

-Use historical sales data and demand forecasting tools to stock products that align with consumer preferences and market trends.
+Analyze past sales records and predictive tools to select products that match customer preferences and market direction.

 Flexible Replenishment